 WG: Aztecs to compete in New Mexico this weekend

-WG: Aztecs set to compete at Cal Classic
+WG: Aztecs to open season at Minnesota Invite

-In her first year at the helm of SDSU, Spalding directed the program to its third consecutive NCAA regional bid and its highest finish at the Mountain West championship in a decade.
-The team posted top-five performances in six events and claimed a title at the Wyoming Cowgirl Desert Intercollegiate in early October by overcoming a 10-stroke deficit with just 18 holes to play.
+In her first year at the helm of the Aztecs in 2011-12, Spalding led SDSU to its third consecutive NCAA regional bid and a third-place finish at the Mountain West Championships, its highest performace at the event in a decade.
+Overall, the team posted top-five performances in six tournaments and claimed a title at the Wyoming Cowgirl Desert Intercollegiate in early October by overcoming a 10-stroke deficit with just 18 holes to play.